FRC1257/robotics-training/docs/java/3-Functions/1-Basics.md

 ## What a Function is

-In programming, a **`function`** is simply a block of code that performs a specific task.
-For instance, a function might be a block of code that prints out a bunch of statements.
-Java comes with many built in functions that allow us to do cool things, but we also want to write our own user-defined functions.
-To see what a function is, the best way is to look at some code.
+In programming, a **function**, also known as a **method**, is a block of code that can be defined in a separate place and runs whenever it is called.

 ## Function Example